-If you are a houseplant owner maybe you have experienced plants with sticky leaves.
+If you are a houseplant owner, maybe you have experienced white sticky stuff on plants or sticky residue on plant leaves.

-There are many causes for wet or sticky plants and these incidents can present quite a hassle for any plant owner.
-What causes it and how do you handle a plant with sticky leaves?
-Read on…
+There are many causes for wet or sticky plants, and these incidents can present quite a hassle for any plant owner.

-Question: I have a houseplant, sticky leaves are the only way I can describe the foliage.
-No matter what I try the cure never seems to happen.
+Question: My houseplant has sticky leaves!
+It’s the only way to describe the foliage.
+No matter what I try, the cure never seems to happen.

-Should I get rid of the plant?
-Do you know if it’s a disease or know of a plant encyclopedia free online I can use to find out the cause and cure?
+Should I get rid of the ficus plant?
+Do you know if it’s a disease or what causes the sticky plant leaves and the cure?
 April, Oregon

-Answer: April, sticky leaves is one houseplant problem that isn’t unique.
+Answer: April, a sticky substance on the leaves, is one houseplant problem that isn’t unique.

-Since you did not mention the indoor houseplant you’re experiencing the sticky leaves on, here’s a general overview of the problem.
+Since you did not mention the indoor houseplant you’re experiencing the sticky issue on, here’s a general overview of the problem.

 - Did the kids spill a soft drink?